-Private lessons available during or after store hours
+Private lessons available during and after store hours

-Learn how to play: Banjo, Bass, Clarinet, Drums, Fiddle, Flugelhorn, Flute, French Horn, Guitar, Harmonica, Mandolin, Oboe, Percussion, Piano, Saxophone, Trumpet, Trombone, Ukulele, Violin, Viola, and Voice
+Learn how to play: Banjo, Bass, Clarinet, Drums, Euphonium, Fiddle, Flugelhorn, Flute, French Horn, Guitar, Harmonica, Mandolin, Oboe, Percussion, Piano, Saxophone, Trumpet, Trombone, Ukulele, Violin, Viola, and Voice.

 All styles including Rock, Funk, Blues, Jazz & Classical music.
 Fluent in music theory, introductory vocal instruction, composition and improvisation.
 13 years of teaching , and over 20 years of performing experience.
 BS from Worcester State University w/music minor and 3 years of Jazz studies with local instructors.
 Solo Artist, Soulstice, the Sam James Band, the Arthur Dent Foundation (ADF), and the WSC Jazz Band.